 • Supper – 5:45 p.m.

-Snacks are offered in the evening and are also available other times each day upon request.
+Snacks are offered in the afternoon and evening and are also available other times each day upon request.

 You may have a family member or friend as a guest for any meal.
 Please make arrangements 24 hours in advance, if possible.
 Guests may purchase meal tickets at the Business Office.
 Private meals for a birthday party or other occasion may also be arranged.